MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Get-Started/quickstart-pepare-lab-environment.md

 Install Windows with Windows Setup:

 1. Step through the Windows Setup menus, providing the requested information.
 Choose the settings, such as language, time and currency, and keyboard options that apply to your device and proceed to the next screen.

 1. Select **Install now**.

-1. On the **Activate Windows screen**, insert a valid product key.
-Select **I don't have a product key** if you don't have a product key.
+1. On the **Activate Windows** screen, insert a valid product key or select **I don't have a product key** if you are using an evaluation edition.

 1. On the **Application notices and license terms** screen, if the terms are acceptable check the checkbox that you accept the license terms and then select **Next**.

-1. On the **Which type of installation do you want** screen, select **Custom: Install Windows only**.
-This option starts a clean installation
+1. On the **Which type of installation do you want** screen, select **Custom: Install Windows only** to start a clean installation.

 1. In the **Where do you want to install Windows?** screen, if the device has existing partitions, we recommend deleting the partitions so you have a single block on unallocated space to start from, then select **Next** to start the installation.

 1. Your device restarts a couple of times during the operating system installation.
 Wait until the device has entered OOBE (Out Of Box Experience) and is showing a screen that says **Let's start with region.**.

 <!-- TODO: Screenshot of Let's start with region -->